ashenfad/calgebra/calgebra/docs/README.md

 - `merge_within(timeline, gap)` coalesces intervals separated by at most `gap` seconds (useful for grouping related events)

 **Integrations**:
-- `calgebra.gcsa.Calendar` provides Google Calendar integration with timezone normalization and automatic paging; it assumes locally stored OAuth credentials
+- `calgebra.gcsa.Calendar` provides Google Calendar integration with automatic paging; it assumes locally stored OAuth credentials and respects per-event timezones

 **→ [Read the full tutorial](TUTORIAL.md)** for a complete guide to the DSL
 **→ [API Reference](API.md)** for detailed function signatures and parameters